Pain Reprocessing Therapy

 a blank page in a journal to write down signs of neuroplastic pain

-• Pain originated without injury
+• Pain or symptoms originated without injury

 • Symptoms are inconsistent